Is declaring bankruptcy as easy as it sounds?

 The reader seems to have healthy attitude toward bankruptcy.
 She's not trying to stick it to the system and get an easy handout (as many people are), but is genuinely pained by her situation and is simply looking for help in a desperate situation, which is what bankruptcy was created for, in my humble opinion.

 In the Nolo Press book, I still remember a statement that put things into perspective for me.
 It mentioned how forgiveness of debt went back even to Biblical times as a compassionate way to keep people from "falling on their own sword" to escape from their desperate troubles.
 Anonymous in Cali

 Don't Declare Bankruptcy!

 Please go to your local library and get Dave Ramsey's book titled The Total Money Makeover.
 He has helped thousands upon thousands of people avoid bankruptcy and get their lives back on track.
 He helps people learn to live without credit cards and shows you how to do a budget and live within your means.
-Dave Ramsey is also on the radio during the afternoon and on Fox Business Channel at 8:00 PM Eastern Time each night.
+Dave Ramsey is also on the radio during the afternoon and on Fox Business Channel each night.
 Listen to him, read his book, and start his plan.
 Start with the "Baby Steps."
 You can do this without bankruptcy!
+Brenda